seamplex/feenox/doc/tutorials/000-setup/README.md

 $
 ```

-It should be noted that depending on the version of the base opearating system, the Gmsh version in the `apt` repository might be old enough so as to fail with the examples provided in the tutorials, that are based on recent Gmsh versions.
+It should be noted that depending on the version of the base operating system, the Gmsh version in the `apt` repository might be old enough so as to fail with the examples provided in the tutorials, that are based on recent Gmsh versions.
 If this is the case, as with FeenoX above, you can always [download newer Gmsh binaries](http://gmsh.info/#Download):

 ```terminal
 $ wget http://gmsh.info/bin/Linux/gmsh-4.10.5-Linux64.tgz